jpke/cursor-vibe-coding-template/README.md

 # GitHub (auto-configured during git init)
 GITHUB_TOKEN=your_scoped_pat_here
 ```

+**Important Notes:**
+- The `.env.example` file is provided for users who want to use TaskMaster CLI commands directly.
+For the recommended MCP workflow in Cursor, only `.cursor/mcp.json` configuration is needed.
+- **Environment File Distinction**: This template's `.env.example` contains TaskMaster CLI configuration.
+Your project may also need its own `.env` file for application configuration (database URLs, app API keys, etc.) - these are completely separate concerns.

 ### MCP Server Setup
 The template includes example configurations in `.cursor/.mcp.json.example`.
 Copy and customize: